A Square Meal: ‘Tuberz McGee and the Sudden Realisation that his Life is an Endless 9-5 Grind’ by Tuberz Mcgee

 Continue reading “A Square Meal: ‘Licensed & Bonded’ by Harley Likes Music”

-Originally Posted on the ChipWIN Blog on February 12th, 2019
+Originally Posted on the ChipWIN Blog on February 18th, 2019.

-Edited by Adam Seats.
+Edited by Erin Hood.

-Originally Posted on the ChipWIN Blog on March 14th, 2019.
+Originally Posted on the ChipWIN Blog on April 16th, 2020.

 Edited by Aydan Scott.